daizutabi/ivory/docs/tutorial/core.md

 `rectangle` is a Python package that contains our examples.
 YAML files with extension of `.yml` or possibly `.yaml` are parameter files to define a machine learning workflow.
 Basically, one YAML file is corresponding to one `Experiment` as discussed later, except the `client.yml` file.
 A YAML file name without the extension becomes an experiment name. `mlruns` is a directory automatically created by MLFlow Tracking in which our trained model and callbacks instances are saved.

 The `client.yml` is a configuration file for a `Client` instance.
-In our case, the file just contains the minimum settings.
+In our case, the file just contains the minimal settings.

 #File client.yml {%=/examples/client.yml%}